-To gauge the run-time performance of the system, we first analyze the execution speed of individual APIs through a set of benchmarks, and then show the application-level RTT as an indicator for the performance of an integrated NDN-IoT system.
+set of benchmarks, and then show the application-level RTT between two directly-connected nodes as an indicator for the packet processing speed of NDN-RIOT.
 We did not measure the maximum network throughput since most IoT applications running on constrained devices do not require high throughput data transmission.

-1) API execution speed: We measure the execution time of the NDN APIs by calling the functions repeatedly and dividing the total running time by the number of iterations.
+1) API execution speed: We measure the execution time of the NDN-RIOT APIs by calling the functions repeatedly and dividing the total running time by the number of iterations.
 The results are presented in Table IV in both real time and MCU cycles for comparison across MCUs.
 Since the benchmark suites run as a single-threaded application that takes over the whole MCU, the measurement results are quite stable over different runs.